OpenOmics/metavirs/docs/usage/run.md

 >
 > ***Example:*** `--threads 12`

+---
+  `--tmp-dir TMP_DIR`
+> **Max number of threads for each process.**
+> *type: path*
+> *default: `/tmp/`*
+>
+> Path on the file system for writing temporary output files.
+By default, the temporary directory is set to '/tmp/' for increased compatibility; however, if you are running the pipeline on a target system with a dedicated scratch space, this option will need to be specified.
+Ideally, this path should point to a dedicated location on the filesystem for writing tmp files.
+On many systems, this location is set to somewhere in /scratch.
+If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes.
+>
+> ***Example:*** `--tmp-dir /scratch/$USER/`

 ## 2.4 Miscellaneous options
 Each of the following arguments are optional, and do not need to be provided.